 Why do you dread going to work?
-Is it because of your colleagues, your boss, your routine work, your pay, or the traffic?
+Is it because of your co-workers, your boss, your routine work, your pay, or the commute?

 Write all the reasons down and see if you can tackle them.
 I am sure resignation has crossed your mind.
-But before you do that, let's see if there is a way of solving it.
-We cannot expect life to be perfect and work to be perfect for that matter.
+But before you do that, let's see if there is a way to alleviate your feelings of dread.
+We cannot expect life to be perfect, and work to be perfect, for that matter.

 Seek Not Perfection